watiss/ELEC223/buzzer/README.md

 This is a little code to make the buzzer beep.
+Run "make" and load .elf in RAM (address is specified in ldscript).